-The Vice Principal / Head of Education and the Deputy Head of Education have oversight of education at Hill House.
-There is a further layer of middle management and the school is led by the Lower School Lead and the 6th form Lead.
+The Vice Principal - Head of Education and the Deputy Head of Education have oversight of education at Hill House.

 There are a range of ways in which teaching and learning, assessment and the curriculum are monitored across the year.
 These include the following;